beejjorgensen/bgc/src/bgc_part_2400_signal.md

 [i[`sig_atomic_t` type]>]

 Undefined behavior again?
 It's my read that this is, because we have to read the value in order to increment and store it.
+Another thread might mess with `count` and make us mad.
+But in this simple case, there is no other thread doing that, so we can excuse the transgression and happily enjoy the demo.

 If we only want to postpone the exit by one hitting of `CTRL-C`, we can do that without too much trouble.
 But any more postponement would